Changes Coming to REALTOR® Professional Development

 CATEGORY: Professional Development

-TAGS: Professional Development Program Real Estate Council of BC Regulatory Education
+TAGS: Professional Development Program Real Estate Council of BC (RECBC) Regulatory Education Self-Directed Learning

 One step closer to a new professional development framework